RexWangSida/LearningNotes/JavaScript/README.md

 - ECMAScript6(ES6) supports Babel
 - Angular, React, Vue for front-end
 - Node for server-side(back-end)
-- Place the '<script></script>' at the very bottom as necessary if you want HTML shows correctly, since the code runs top-down.
+- Place the `<script></script>` at the very bottom as necessary if you want HTML shows correctly, since the code runs top-down.
+- `defer` keyword allows to run JS after the page is loaded.

 ## Connect JS to HTML
 suppose there is a JS file named `main.js` and it is supposed to be connected to the following html